mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 ### `circosPlot`

 The circos plot represents the correlations between variables of different types, represented on the side quadrants.
 Several display options are possible, to show within and between connections between blocks, and expression levels of each variable according to each class (argument `line = TRUE`).
-The circos plot is built based on a similarity matrix, which was extended to the case of multiple data sets from @Gon12 (see also Section 2.2 and Extra Reading material from that section).
+The circos plot is built based on a similarity matrix, which was extended to the case of multiple data sets from @Gon12 (see also Module 2 and Extra Reading material from that module).
 A `cutoff` argument can be further included to visualise correlation coefficients above this threshold in the multi-omics signature (Figure \@ref(fig:diablo-circos)).
 The colours for the blocks and correlation lines can be chosen with `color.blocks` and `color.cor` respectively:

 ```r